 On small and fleeting footholds the most effective part of the sole is the inner edge of the big toe.
 Often the rock shape prevents this foot position so you must “point into” the face with your toes, which requires greater strength in toes and calf-muscles as the force is applied from a disadvantageous angle.
 The technique of front-on footholds is used mainly on limestone routes in shallow pockets.

-As the foot is much larger than fingers, the scope for 'wedging' is restricted, so feet can only exploit twisting-
+As the foot is much larger than fingers, the scope for ‘wedging’ is restricted, so feet can only exploit twisting-in and lever techniques.

 In traditional climbing technique, the legs were used only for supporting and for pushing the body upwards, an approach that today’s “extreme” climbers have fairly and squarely abandoned.
 With the high difficulty levels achieved, the legs have come into their own with a very broad scope of active performance moves with:

 The specific use of these techniques comes well within a more evolved period of climbing.

 In today’s climbing, movement is seen as a flowing extension and evolution of walking.
 We must focus on both the shifting of our weight (i.e. our ‘centre of gravity’ conceived as an imaginary point inside the pelvis), and on the thrust of our legs.
 We also have to learn how to separate the movement of the pelvis from that of our feet – an essential step towards succeeding in retaining our balance when moving from one hold to the next.